RedisLabs/redislabs-docs/content/rdi/data-transformation/data-type-handling.md

 - org.apache.kafka.connect.data.Decimal
 - org.apache.kafka.connect.data.Time

-These types are currently **NOT** supported and will return "Unsupported Error":
+These types are currently **not** supported and will return "Unsupported Error":

 - io.debezium.time.interval

-All other values be treated as plain String.
+All other values will be treated as plain String.

-For more information, see a full [list of source database values conversion]({{<relref "/rdi/reference/data-types-conversion">}}).
+For more information, see [a full list of source database values conversion]({{<relref "/rdi/reference/data-types-conversion">}}).